-The School of Ministry offers a major in Religious Education as well as the following minors and specializations: Christian Teacher Diploma, Pre-Seminary Program, and Director of Parish Music.
+The School of Ministry offers a major in Ministry as well as the following minors and specializations: Christian Teacher Diploma and the Pre-Seminary Program.

-As a student in the undergraduate religious education program in the School of Ministry, you will prepare for careers in ministry.
+As a student in the undergraduate ministry program in the School of Ministry, you will prepare for careers in ministry.
 You will gain understanding and be equipped with the skills to work with and lead people of all ages in various ministries.

-Why choose a Religious Education major?
+Why choose a Ministry major?